c4dt/lightarti-rest-ios/README.md

 To release a new version, please use the provided `release.sh` script.
 It takes no arguments and does the following:

-- updates `Package.swift` with the latest xcframework from arti-rest
+- updates `Package.swift` with the latest xcframework from lightarti-rest
 - calculates the appropriate new tag
-  - at least the same version as arti-rest
+  - at least the same version as lightarti-rest
   - else increase the patch or release
 - sets the tag